 In addition to the requirements of the Faculty of Graduate Studies, the Haskayne School of Business requires:

-The MBA degree normally consists of twenty half courses (nineteen half courses and two quarter courses effective July 1, 2010).
+The MBA degree normally consists of 60 units (10 full-course equivalents): 19 3-unit (half) courses and two 1.5-unit (quarter) courses.
 Students may be granted exemption from foundation courses based upon prior academic preparation and with the approval of the Associate Dean (MBA Program).
-Students must complete a minimum of fifteen half courses (or equivalent), of which a maximum of five half courses may be transfer credit from another recognized graduate program, for the MBA degree.
+Students must complete a minimum of 45 units (7.5 full-course equivalents), of which a maximum of 15 units (2.5 full-course equivalents) may be transfer credit from another recognized graduate program, for the MBA degree.

 Accounting 601 Financial Accounting

 Finance 601 Managerial Finance

 Human Resources and Organizational Dynamics 601 Managing Human Resources